faisal95bd/Some-of-my-WordPress-Works/README.md

+## I've develpod many WordPress websites before.
+I've not documented all of those :( .
+SO, recently I've started documenting my recent works.
-# Some of my very recent works using WordPress:
+#  Here are some of my very recent works using WordPress:

 https://bazary.co/